gourishbiradar/gourishbiradar.github.io/_posts/2021-06-26-Max-out-my-code-1.markdown

 As you can expect this is pretty useless, you are passing some function to be run and then immediately ask the main thread to wait for the thread to complete it's task.

 Bear with me, as you might notice that the lambda (aka the thing starting with '[]') is printing to standard output.
-The value being printing is the ID of the thread, this can be obtained from std::this_thread.
+The value being printed is the ID of the thread, this can be obtained from std::this_thread.

 now onto more useful uses of threads.